Jeremy Pena Preview, Player Props: Astros vs. Yankees

 Jeremy Pena At The Plate

-- In 8.1% of his games this season, he has hit a long ball, and 1.9% of his trips to the dish.
+- He has homered in 8.1% of his games this season, and 1.9% of his chances at the plate.

-- Pena has driven home a run in 32 games this year (26%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on three occasions..
+- Pena has driven in a run in 32 games this season (25.8%), including 11 games with more than one RBI (8.9%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.